habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: If your package has a custom license, use a string literal matching the title of the license.
 For example, you'll see `pkg_license=('Boost Software License')` for the `cmake` plan.

 pkg_source
 : A URL that specifies where to download the source from.
 Any valid `wget` url will work.
-Typically, the relative path for the URL is partially constructed from the *$pkg_name* and *$pkg_version* values; however, this convention is not required.
+Typically, the relative path for the URL is partially constructed from the `pkg_name` and `pkg_version` values; however, this convention is not required.

   ~~~
   pkg_source=http://downloads.sourceforge.net/project/libpng/$pkg_name/${pkg_version}/${pkg_name}-${pkg_version}.tar.gz